Trolled For Swimsuit Pix, Actress Vidyulekha Raman Slams '1920 Aunts And Uncles'

 She continued: “I can’t change your toxic, narrow-minded, or extremely regressive outlook on life.
 I hope the women in your life stand up to the sexist, oppressive and downright degrading ways in which you view a woman and her personality.
 Live and Let Live.”

-Social activist and Madurai-based Political Science Professor, Dr Uma Maheswari, speaking to IANS, said, “This mindset has to change and a person has the right to wear and post in her Instagram account.
+Social activist and Madurai-based Political Science Professor, Dr Uma Maheswari said, “This mindset has to change and a person has the right to wear and post in her Instagram account.
 Why are people so much worried about what a woman wears and posts.
 It’s her personal liberty.
 Much awareness is required in our society to ensure people have a free and open mind.”